 We process your sensitive and special categories of information (this includes data concerning your health, personal data revealing your racial or ethnic origin, political opinions, religious or philosophical beliefs, or data concerning sexual orientation) where we have asked for your explicit consent or otherwise where this is necessary for the establishment, exercise or defence of legal claims.

 If you do choose to provide your consent, you can withdraw it at any time by contacting the Data Protection Officer or customer service team using the contact details in section 9.

 We will not pass your information on to third parties except in accordance with this notice.

 We will provide your information to our service providers to allow them to assist us with delivering the products or services that you have requested, under the following categories:

 We share your personal information with these service providers for the purposes of:

 We may also share your personal information if there is a potential or actual change to the Castle Trust Group in the future:

 If you would like further information regarding the specific named recipients that we share data with, please contact us by writing to the Data Protection Officer.

 In order to process your application, we will perform credit and identity checks on you with one or more credit reference agencies (“CRAs”).
-Where you take banking services from us we may also make periodic searches at CRAs to manage your account with us.
+We will also perform these checks periodically while you have a relationship with us.